Frequently asked questions

 I am sometimes asked this question by people suffering with OCD when they first get in touch with me.
 Often this is because they have seen therapists previously who were not experienced in their form of OCD or did not understand it.
 As a specialist, the number of people with anxiety I have assessed and treated now numbers in the hundreds, most of which have suffered from OCD or related obsessional problems such as BDD, health anxiety, and so on.
 The underlying psychological structure of these problems (and therefore how to treat them) is often very similar, but I can also confidently say that I have worked with the full range of subtypes of OCD concerns, including contamination fears, checking, and so-called "pure O" types.

-I’ve had experiences of CBT before that were (very) unsatisfactory, and I am therefore unsure if it's for me.
+I’ve had experiences of CBT before that were unsatisfactory, and I am therefore unsure if it's for me.

 My response to this is usually to highlight that while there can be no dispute that Italian food is the finest on earth (!), we have all been served disappointing pasta at some point or other.
 Likewise, a poor experience of therapy of any kind should not necessarily be taken as a reflection of that type of therapy as a whole.
 (In much the same way, there are undoubtedly some very good psychoanalytic therapists out there – and some less helpful ones, too.)
-Often what is called “CBT” varies quite substantially between therapists, based on their levels of experience, training, and other factors.
+Often what is called “CBT” varies quite substantially between therapists, based on their levels of experience, training, and so on.

 I’m skeptical about CBT.
 Does this matter?